igorkamyshev/farfetched/CONTRIBUTING.md

 ### Changeset

 After implementation is ready, you have to fill in changes via `pnpm changeset`.
-It will create a new changeset in the `changes` directory.
+It will create a new changeset in the `.changeset` directory.
 Changesets are accepted in English only.
 It will be used for versioning and changelog generation.

 ## How to create a good API